 Something else you need to consider is how your pet might affect other people who are vacationing in the same place.
 If you have a dog that consistently growls at strangers or isn't used to being in strange places, he's probably not a good candidate for the family vacation.
 Or if your cat often misses the litter pan or scratches everything in sight, other people will have to deal with the fallout.

 Your pets are part of your family, so you hate leaving them out of the fun.
-Here are some of the advantages of taking your family dog or your lovable cat on vacation, but there are also plenty of negatives.
+There are certainly advantages to taking your family dog or your lovable cat on vacation, but there are also plenty of negatives.

 Here are some travel etiquette tips for you and your animals:

 - Make sure the hotels you book are pet-friendly.
 Do this in advance to prevent unpleasant surprises while you're traveling.
 While you're at it, ask about pet policies.
 If possible, get them in writing.

 - There may be a fee or deposit for travelers with pets.
 Don't argue about this.
 If you don't like the policy, look for another hotel that doesn't charge extra.

 - Before you go on vacation, have your animal treated for fleas to prevent an infestation in your car and the hotels where you stop.